 - a.
-Information Systems: One year that must include: - 1. coverage of the fundamentals of a modern programming language, data management, networking and data communications, systems analysis and design and the role of Information Systems in organizations.
+Information Systems: One year that must include: - 1. coverage of the fundamentals of application development, data management, networking and data communications, security of information systems, systems analysis and design and the role of Information Systems in organizations.
 [IS] - 2. advanced course work that builds on the fundamental course work to provide depth.
 [IS] - b.
-Information Systems Environment: One-half year of course work that must include varied topics that provide background in an environment in which the information systems will be applied professionally.
-[IS] - c.
+Information Systems Environment: One-half year of course work that must include a cohesive set of topics that provide an understanding of an environment in which the information systems will be applied professionally.
+[IS]

+c.
 Quantitative analysis or methods including statistics.
 [IS]